Overview

 • give anyone misleading information

-• threaten legal proceedings to collect a debt unless the creditor has given written authorization to commence the proceeding, and the proceeding is not otherwise prohibited by law
+• threaten legal proceedings to collect a debt unless the creditor has given written authorization to start the proceeding and the proceeding is not otherwise prohibited by law

-• recommend that a creditor take legal action against you without notifying you of their intention to make this recommendation
+• advise a creditor to take legal action against you without letting you know of their intent to make this recommendation

 • publish or threaten to publish your failure to pay